The American Revolution (2014 miniseries)

 The American Revolution is an American three-part television series highlighting the origins and various events of the American Revolution.
 The series was broadcast on the American Heroes Channel.
 Its first two parts aired on December 15, 2014 and its final part aired on December 16, 2014.

+The Siena College professor Jennifer Hull Dorsey, who serves as the McCormick Center for the Study of the American Revolution director, discussed the slave and spy James Armistead on the show.
+The series also discusses Founding Father Joseph Warren, who enlisted Paul Revere to take his midnight ride, and the spy John Honeyman.